csbhr/OpenUtility/README.md

 python setup.py install
 ```
 - The properties of model include: Params、Memory、MAdd、Flops、MemR+W
-- You can calculate properties of model according to the following demo:
+- You can calculate properties of model by following the demo:
 ```
 from torchstat import stat
 network = None  # Please define the model